Danish instructors undergo a task that Iraqi units will solve at the Al Asad Air Base in Iraq.

-In order to meet this challenge Denmark has increased its focus on comprehensive approaches, which utilize and integrate foreign and development policies as well as military efforts.
-In September 2013 a stabilization policy (Denmark's integrated stabilisation engagement in fragile and conflict-affected areas of the world
+In order to meet this challenge, Denmark has increased its focus on stabilisation efforts through a comprehensive approach, which utilize and integrate foreign and development policies as well as military efforts.
+In September 2013, a stabilization policy (Denmark's integrated stabilisation engagement in fragile and conflict-affected areas of the world

 ) was introduced.
 The policy summarized the Danish approach to comprehensive stabilization efforts so far, and how the integration of the instruments of different ministries can be strengthened.